PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added analy_test to getJob for test pilots
   * use poffset regardless of accesscontrol
   * removed / from FQAN check in allowedgroups
   * limit the max number of files in sub dataset